JonnieSparkles/timestamp/README.md

 ## Installation

 Simply download the `timestamp.html` file and open it in any modern web browser.
-No additional dependencies or installation required.
+No additional dependencies or installation required - wild!

 ## Technical Details